sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Rides_by_Hour_of_Day.md

 ##### Overview

 This bar chart shows how **customer rides** at **non-tourist stations** vary across the 24-hour day.
-By excluding rides from stations frequently used by tourists, this visualization highlights local usage patterns—such as commuting or neighborhood trips—distinct from sightseeing or visitor behavior.
+By excluding rides from stations frequently used by tourists, this visualization highlights local usage patterns, such as commuting or neighborhood trips.
+Excluding sightseeing or visitor behavior as much as possible.

 ##### Chart Details